Creative Heights

 Questions on your proposed project plans, eligibility or general inquiries may be directed to OCF’s Arts and Culture staff, at CreativeHeights@oregoncf.org or by phone at 503-227-6846 where your call will be directed as appropriate.

 A live informational webinar outlining these program details is held annually and the recording and transcript are made available for review.
-Details can be found at the top of this page.
+Details can be found at the top of the program page for grant seekers.